vruusmann/blog/_posts/2016-02-05-tidying_adaboost_pmml.md

 author: vruusmann
 ---

-The experience shows that the quality of PMML documents varies considerably across PMML producer software.
-One way to establish and enforce a well-defined quality level is to transform them to a canonicalized (aka "tidy") representation:
+The experience shows that the quality of PMML documents varies considerably across PMML converters.
+One way to establish and enforce a well-defined quality level is to convert them to a canonicalized (aka "tidy") representation:

 * Updating the PMML schema version.
-* Translating deprecated and/or inefficient PMML constructs.
+* Updating deprecated and/or inefficient PMML constructs.
 * Purging unused PMML constructs.
 * Adding organization-specific extensions and metadata.
 * Pretty-printing for improved readability and more meaningful diffing experience.